Nivekk/KOS/README.md

     LIGHTS
     BRAKES
     LEGS
     CHUTES	        // Cannot be un-deployed.
     PANELS

-### Controls that can be used with TOGGLE

     ABORT
     AGX                 // Where x = 1 through 10.
-Use toggle, example: TOGGLE AG1.
+Use toggle, example: TOGGLE AG1
+    STAGE               // This gets called whenever your vessel stages.
+Can also be called manually.
+It will not stage the vessel, see STAGE command.
+Examples:
+    SET AG1 TO TRUE.
+    TOGGLE LEGS.
+    RCS ON.
+    LIGHTS OFF.

 ### Controls that must be used with LOCK